mik-jozef/chalk/README.md

-references: it would be nice if there were references to portions of String and Buffer, but I do not want a situation like in Rust that reference is its own type different from `*String` underscore for unused function parameters function can prove invariants about itself, eg. that an optional type is not null if certain conditions are met trait can declare variables? const function cannot return non-const reference to its member overflow and division by zero on non-nullable types throws exception, there's a wrap-around Int type golang's defer? destructors do the same, so why? struct, union and array destructuring, destructuring of a single variable from
+references: it would be nice if there were references to portions of String and Buffer, but I do not want a situation like in Rust that reference is its own type different from `*String` underscore for unused function parameters trait can declare variables? overflow and division by zero on non-nullable types throws exception, there's a wrap-around Int type golang's defer? destructors do the same, so why? struct, union and array destructuring, destructuring of a single variable from